superisuer/Calaculator/README.md

 # Calaculator
-😰 Calaculator — a calculator with absurd arithmetic and handmade operations.
+😰 Calaculator — a calculator with absurd arithmetic and handmade operations for Android.
+Made with Sketchware 7.0.0.

 ## Features